czepluch/feedback/README.md

 ## Testing

-If you find an bug / issues or something that is missing while testing the app, you can file an issue:
+If you find a bug or have any design or conceptual related ideas your feedback is very welcome

+### How to create an issue

+#### Issue-template

+Please be so kind to follow the issue template - the more information you provide to an issue, the easier it will be for us to reconstruct a bug or understand the brilliance of your design or conceptual proposal

 [github.com/trustlines-network/feedback/issues](https://github.com/trustlines-network/feedback/issues/new)

+#### Labels

-Please be so kind to label you issue accordingly and provide as much information as possible / needed to resolve it.
+Please be so kind to label you issue whether it is ``bug`` , ``design`` or ``conceptual `` related

+### We appreciate your help, thanks!